avinash-027/RepoNo2/ReadMe.md

+﻿## Adding a Remote Origin

-﻿## Adding a Remote Origin is for linking your local repository to a new or existing remote repository to push and pull changes.
+Adding a Remote Origin is for linking your local repository to a new or existing remote repository to push and pull changes.

-### 1. Create a new repository on the command line
+### 1. Create a New Repository on the command line

         echo "# RepoNo2" >> README.md
         git init